 Where can I access the eduroam network?

 If you are visiting an institution that offers eduroam as a wireless network option, then you will be able to connect to it, as described above.
-If you are at BU, you can connect to eduroam at the GSU, Mugar Library, Photonics Center (8 St. Mary’s Street), and the Math & Computer Science building (111 Cummington Mall).
+If you are at BU, you can connect to eduroam on the Charles River and Fenway Campuses.
+Service at Boston University Medical Campus will be made available shortly.